ojalaw/INTOL-MP1/README.md

 ### Content

 Other than the code previously mentioned in the code used section, I was responsible for writing all of the content for the website.
-Although this is a genuine business idea, at this stage, the company and associated training, recruitment fairs are ficticious, however there are elements of truth in capabilities.
+Although this is a genuine business idea, at this stage, the company and associated training, recruitment fairs are fictitious, however there are elements of truth in capabilities.

 ###  Media